-- 2.1 If Athletes have entered the Arena but fail to start by passing through the start line within 45 seconds of the starting signal the timing will start. - 2.2 If an Athlete fails to enter the Arena when the Course is ready, the President of Jury will ring the bell to signify the Start for that Athlete.
-If the Athlete has not entered the arena within 45 seconds of the first bell, the bell will be rung again and that Athlete is then Eliminated. - 2.3 Athletes starting and passing through an obstacle before the starting signal will be penalized 10 penalty points and must restart. - 2.4 The start and finish lines are neutralised for passing through from the moment the Athlete has passed through the start line until he has passed through the last obstacle. - 2.5 Knocking down one or both balls of a single obstacle and knocking down a ball or an element of a Multiple Obstacle incurs three (3) penalties in each case. - 2.6 Knocking down a ball or balls on either A or B on a Water or Bridge Obstacle will incur three (3) penalties for each pair of cones. - 2.7 Grooms must be seated in their proper places between the start and finish lines.
+- 2.1 After the bell has rung, the Athlete has 45 seconds to cross the start line. - 2.2 If Athletes have entered the Arena but fail to start by passing through the start line within 45 seconds of the starting signal the timing will start. - 2.3 If an Athlete fails to enter the Arena when the Course is ready, the President of Jury will ring the bell to signify the Start for that Athlete.
+If the Athlete has not entered the arena within 45 seconds of the first bell, the bell will be rung again and that Athlete is then Eliminated.

+- 2.4 Athletes starting and passing through an obstacle before the starting signal will be penalized 10 penalty points and must restart. - 2.5 The start and finish lines are neutralised for passing through from the moment the Athlete has passed through the start line until he has passed through the last obstacle. - 2.6 Knocking down one or both balls of a single obstacle and knocking down a ball or an element of a Multiple Obstacle incurs three (3) penalties in each case. - 2.7 Knocking down a ball or balls on either A or B on a Water or Bridge Obstacle will incur three (3) penalties for each pair of cones. - Grooms must be seated in their proper places between the start and finish lines.
 For penalties, see Art.
 CD-981.

 In ADS-recognized competitions, if carriage does not have a safe groom seat, judge may grant permission for groom(s) to stand with no penalty.
+Grooms on marathon carriages may sit or stand.
+Grooms are not allowed to change position.
+Grooms sliding, lifting or moving the vehicle in any way will incur elimination.

-- 2.8 After the last obstacle the Athlete must pass through the finish line with the red flag on the right and the white flag on the left. - 2.9 An Athlete may pass between the elements of an open multiple obstacle while driving between obstacles without incurring a penalty.
+- 2.9 After the last obstacle the Athlete must pass through the finish line with the red flag on the right and the white flag on the left. - 2.10 An Athlete may pass between the elements of an open multiple obstacle while driving between obstacles without incurring a penalty.
 If, in this case, a part of the obstacle is knocked down see Art.
-CD-981. - 2.10 Carriage overturning is elimination.
+CD-981. - 2.11 Carriage overturning is elimination.